TahminaM/Save_A_Can/README.md

 A [GPS](https://github.com/CPSpotOn/SpotOn) app that allows you to travel with other together in a single instance of map.
 Track places where travel buddies have been to.
 It also allows for sharing spots in town that would have gone unnoticed by visitors otherwise.

 ![](img/Demo.gif)

+### TAHMINA

+## Project idea:

+``What does the web application do?``
+My idea is to build a web application that offers table tennis after-school programs to NYC schools.
+This web app is going to offer information about the program such as the benefits the students get from participating in the program.
+A form where principals and teachers that are interested in having the program can fill out, to have an understanding what would be the best option for them.
+The website is going to showcase the different events that our students do such as tournaments, leagues and exhibitions.
+This web app is promoting physical and mental health through table tennis.

+``Why Table Tennis?``
+I chose table tennis because it is a sport that brings so many benefits to our communities, especially to kids and teenagers that are still in school.
+I choose this project because table tennis is not popular in NYC schools, and we want to make an impact.
+It is a sport that can be played all around the year, it is a safe sport that contributes to students' cognitive abilities and hand-eye coordination, and it does not require a big space to get started.

+``Which types of people would want to use this application?`` Spin and Learn is mainly used by school leaders and educators; a third user would be students' parents since they can also recommend the program to the schools.

+``Features: ``

+- [ ] User can connect
+- [ ] Follow the same things that we have been learning in class
+- [ ] Zip code project
+- [ ] Account for educators and teachers
+- [ ] Interacting with the API
+- [ ] Use Google API to integrate that into our application and filter table tennis clubs based on their search.
+- [ ] Sign Up -> User Creates a Profile ->  Login
+- [ ] Zip code, Filtering, APIs for mapping,
+- [ ] Newsletter - if you want more information, sign up, and we will subscribe you to our newsletter.
+- [ ] What databases are we going to use to save users' data?
+What information do we want from the user?
+- [ ] Third party’s API, using either Google, Facebook, or Apple to create accounts.
+- [ ] What information do we want from their google account, for instance?